AdobeDocs/marketo.en/help/marketo/getting-started/marketo-glossary.md

   </tr>
   <tr>
    <td colspan="1"><strong>Demographic Score</strong></td>
    <td colspan="1">A point value that is assigned based on specific attributes the person has such as job title, revenue size, or target industry.
-Typically used to measure a person’s fit with your product or company. </td>
+Typically used to measure a person's fit with your product or company. </td>
   </tr>
   <tr>
    <td colspan="1"><strong>Design Studio</strong></td>